-We have multiple openings for Design Physicists.
-We are seeking exceptional physical scientists and engineers with backgrounds in fields such as plasma physics, radiation transport, atomic physics, nuclear physics, physical chemistry, condensed matter physics, computational physics, or hydrodynamics.
+We are seeking exceptional Physical Scientists and Engineers with backgrounds in fields such as plasma physics, radiation transport, atomic physics, nuclear physics, physical chemistry, condensed matter physics, computational physics, or hydrodynamics.
 Our national-security mission encompasses aspects of computational, theoretical, and experimental physics associated with the complex processes of nuclear explosives.
 Under limited direction, you will be responsible for advancing our understanding and developing methodologies for important national-security challenges.
 This position is in the Design Physics Division within the Weapons and Complex Integration (WCI) Directorate.

 This position will be filled at either level based on knowledge and related experience as assessed by the hiring team.
 Additional job responsibilities (outlined below) will be assigned if hired at the higher level.